elifitch/whirlwind-tour-of-web-performance/lazy-loading/script.md

   js.onerror = function() {
     console.error('Failed to load script ' + src)
   };
-  document.head.appendChild(js);
+  document.body.appendChild(js);
 }
 //...
 if (!('IntersectionObserver' in window)) {
   loadScript('interesection-observer-polyfill', createLazyLoadObserver)
 }
 ```
-This function creates a script element, sets the source to our polyfill, and then adds it to the head.
+This function creates a script element, sets the source to our polyfill, and then adds it to the body.
 Once that script is done loading, it'll use the polyfill to execute our existing intersection observer code just the same as if it were natively supported.

 There's just one small remaining edge case we haven't handled yet.
 Lets go back over to the browser and see what I mean.